cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 4. Inside the transaction list:
     - The transaction you just assigned **populates** the drawer transaction list and its checkbox should be **ticked**
 5. Created toast appears

+Having 1 transaction ticked:
+- Form becomes disabled read mode, where it displays the 1 ticked transaction details
+- > **Note to self:** Will the selected employee card also show the employee assigned to the 1 ticked transaction?

+Having none or more than 1 ticked in transaction list:
+- Form enabled normal mode

+TODO: Do read mode, edit and delete.
+Refer to